CartwrightLab/dawg/readme.txt

   [.Block]
   Tail = "B Comment"

-Values can be specivied via the following syntaxes.
+Values can be specified via the following syntaxes.

 string:  "[char-sequence]"
          '[char-sequence]'